CaseyHaralson/pinkyring/templates/pinkyring-server-template/README.md

 `npm install <npm package> --save -w packages/infrastructure/util`

-#### Prisma Commands
-You can run prisma commands from the root project with the following command.
-There is a script that handles these commands and will also try to take care of keeping a local .env file in sync with the parent .env file.

-`npm run prisma <prisma command>`

 #### VS Code Typescript Intellisense
 If VS Code intellisense isn't working after some change, the following steps can help: